This post was originally published on December 03, 2020, and has since been updated for relevancy and accuracy.

 5. Fake Virtual Holiday Events

-Another increasingly popular holiday phishing scam is attackers taking advantage of the influx of virtual holiday events caused by pandemic social distancing protocols.
+Another increasingly popular holiday phishing scam is attackers taking advantage of the influx of virtual holiday events.
 Phishers are using this opportunity to create phony, copycat holiday events that charge admission in an attempt to obtain victims’ credit card and billing information.